shmick/Espresso-PID-Controller/README.md

-# PID-Controller
+# Espresso PID Controller
-PID controller for a boiler
+PID controller being used on a pre-2016 Gaggia Classic boiler